usdoj-crt/beta-ada/_pages/topics/intro-to-ada.md

 **General requirement:** Employers must provide people with disabilities an equal opportunity to benefit from the employment-related opportunities available to others.
 This includes things like recruitment, hiring, promotions, training, pay, and social activities.

 The ADA includes specific requirements for employers to ensure that people with disabilities have equal access to employment.
-Learn about these requirements under the [Equal Employment Opportunity Commission’s guidance for employers](https://www.eeoc.gov/disability-discrimination).
+Learn more about these requirements on the [Equal Employment Opportunity Commission’s guidance for employers](https://www.eeoc.gov/disability-discrimination).

 **How to file a complaint:** [File a Charge of Discrimination with the Equal Employment Opportunity Commission](https://www.eeoc.gov/filing-charge-discrimination).
 {% endcollapsible %}